mixu/minitask/readme.md

     - `md5` | `sha1` | `sha256` | `sha512`: reads the input file in full and calculates the given hash using Node's crypto; this uses openSSL so it is still quite fast.
 - `options` (optional): a description of the options used for this task.
 You need to know something about the operation which is being applied, otherwise two different tasks on the same input file would share the same cache result.
 If you're just applying one set of tasks per file, then just pass whatever global options were used here.

+### TODO

+Refactor to:

+- appHash <= new
+- inputFilePath <= filepath
+- taskHash <= options

+Add better handling of multiple cached files:

+    {
+      appHash|"default": {

+        inputFilePath: {
+          stat: (expected stat meta)
+          md5: (expected hash meta)

+          taskHash: {
+            file: (path in cache for this task)
+          }

+        }

+      }
+    }

+This means:

+- supporting multiple apps
+- supporting a single version of a input file (e.g. invalidate all if the input file changes)
+- supporting multiple cached tasks per input file (e.g. keep adding as long as the task is different but the file is the same)

 Example:

     var Cache = require('minitask').Cache;